JuliaLang/Compat.jl/README.md

 * `@compat finalizer(func, obj)` with the finalizer to run as the first argument and the object to be finalized as the second ([#24605]).

-* `CartesianIndices` and `LinearIndices` types represent cartesian and linear indices of an array (respectively), and indexing such objects allows translating from one kind of index to the other ([#25113]).

 * `codeunits(s)` returns an array-like view of the `UInt8` code units of a string and `ncodeunits(s)` returns the number of code units ([#25241]).
   `codeunit(s)` returns the type of the code units of `s` ([#24999]).